 While floating the stone above, the white Calcite body shows an inert response to a pinpoint wand, which is expected for white Calcite.
-The orange inclusions within the Calcite are Clinohumite crystals colored by manganese, and these show a strong magnetic response.
-The black inclusions are Chromite, and those show an even stronger magnetic response (an example of anti-ferromagnetism).
+The orange inclusions within the Calcite are Clinohumite crystals colored by manganese, and these show a strong magnetic response due to iron and possibly manganese.
+The black inclusions are Chromite, and those show an even stronger magnetic response due to iron and chromium.

 To learn more about how to make your own magnetic wand and how to use it for gem identification, go to How to Use a Magnet.